Farriers specialize in shoeing horses and caring for their hooves. Learn more about what they do, how much they earn

 There are three major certification groups for farriers in the United States: the American Farriers Association (AFA), the Guild of Professional Farriers (GPF), and the Brotherhood of Working Farriers Association (BWFA).
 These associations also offer additional benefits to their members, such as discounts on supply purchases, group insurance plans, and continuing-education clinics.

 For those just starting out in the business, there are a number of shoeing schools that teach the basics of equine foot care along with some classes on equine anatomy, physiology, conformation, and behavior.

 Most farriers work as apprentices for a few years before venturing out on their own.
-The training helps the apprentice fine-tune his skills while getting advice and assistance from a seasoned professional.
+The training helps the apprentice fine-tune their skills while getting advice and assistance from a seasoned professional.